 As a church charity we help and support many charitable organisations both in our local community and worldwide.

-Rainbow Haven in East Manchester, offers drop-in sessions, benefit advice, language classes, food and support for refugee families and asylum seekers.
-It’s based at St Paul’s with St John’s United Reformed Church, Gorton.
-We regularly send them donations of food and toiletries as well as Christmas gifts of toys and games.
+Rainbow Haven in East Manchester, normally offers drop-in sessions, benefit advice, language classes, food and support for refugee families and asylum seekers.
+It’s based at St Paul’s with St John’s United Reformed Church, Gorton, and it is currently offering a limited service during the pandemic.
 Find out more, visit their website –Rainbow Haven

 Giving to our Church Charities

 Our church charities chosen by our church members in 2019 – are all local.
 Each year we set aside 4% of our income to divide between them, one third each.
 You can read more here about the three charities we’re currently supporting.

 If you would like to make a donation towards our Church Charities, please choose Make a Donation button below to go to our online giving page.

 At the heart of The Oaks is a Christian vision of transformation and new life for ex- offenders.
 The nine-bedroom resettlement home in Wythenshawe supports people who are learning personal and work skills as they progress towards independent living.
 To learn more about the this project, visit their website – The Oaks

 Macclesfield Parkinson’s support group offers information, friendship and support to those with Parkinson’s, their families and carers.
 They also organise regular events and social activities.
 To find out more visit

 The Time Out Group, based in Wilmslow, is open to all adults with learning disabilities, and offers weekly community-based sports activities plus drop-in sessions in Handforth.

 For more information visit Time Out website